zeus-volkov-systems/decorator-events/README.md

 # decstreams: typescript event/request decorators for multicast streams

-decstreams provides simple event and request decorator pairs for creating asynchronous, decoupled, multicast, event stream systems for Typescript projects.
+decstreams provides simple event and request decorator pairs for creating asynchronous, decoupled, multicast event stream systems

 ## Why use decstreams

-- you want to built an asynchronous system without using promises and async calls
+- you want to build an asynchronous system in structured javascript without using promises, async calls, or proprietary constructs like lambda functions
 - you want clean separation of responsibility in functions in your code
 - you prefer functional, single-responsiblity system design
 - you prefer message based architectures (a la kafka, sanicio) and would like something like that in typescript